coachharney/storytelling-with-data/data-stories/wbk-small-ball/wbk-small-ball-README.md

-# The Move to Small Ball: Is It Smart?
+# Is "Small Ball" Smart for Ivy Women?

 This repository contains an excel spreadsheet of the Cumulative Boxscores from each Ivy League Women's Basketball team from the seasons 2011-2012 through 2016-2017 using Synergy Sports Technology data.